Inheriting in a DMP

 Inheriting in a DRO

 After reading the above, you may think in a DRO the inheritance will go to the Official Receiver… It doesn’t – it all comes to you!
-But, if the inheritance is over £2,000, it is very likely that your DRO will be cancelled and you will then have to sort out your debts.
+But, if the inheritance is over £1,000 your DRO may be cancelled and if it is over £2000 it is very likely that it will be cancelled – you will then have to sort out your debts.
 See What happens if I get more money in a DRO?

 This is fine if you have inherited a lot, you can use the money to clear your debts.